SteamedGit/stocksCandlestick/README.md

 # stocksCandlestick

 ## Overview
 Store, plot and do calculations with data about stocks/indexes from AlphaVantage and IEXCloud public apis.
-Daily data from AlphaVantage stored in sqlite3 database.
+Daily data from AlphaVantage stored in a Sqlite3 database.
 Live data from IEXCloud is not stored.
-Create candlestick plots with macd from data.
+Create candlestick plots with macd from daily data.
 Calculate percentage change over specified intervals.
 Search for data corresponding to specific dates stored in database.

 ## How to use